This article provides a deeper look into the many models and strategies that are out there in the commercial EV charging world.

 With promotional deals and Tariffs, it is vital to make sure your monetisation method is simple for EV drivers to understand.

 Please Note: It is vital to understand what tariffs your energy provider gives you.
-As well as choosing a charging system that gives you the customisation to control your tariffs.
+As well as choosing an EV charging system that gives you the customisation to control your tariffs.

 This strategy allows the charging owner to make a profitable revenue stream in the long run.
 I say the long run, as the Australian charging industry still needs to grow in order to eventually reach a profitable outcome.
 Both AC and DC can be profitable but requires a strong a steady use.
 We recommend town centres in metro areas as ideal locations.